lspahija/blizzardberry/README.md

 ## Later on
 - add automated end-to-end test suite so we can introduce new features without breaking existing functionality.
 Use Playwright for this.
 [Grok thread](https://grok.com/share/bGVnYWN5_82a58179-e019-4507-a75b-59c398539835)
-- minify and obfuscate widget js
+- minify and obfuscate chatbot.js code
-- stream LLM responses to the frontend. (maybe by getting vanilla js version of useChat working?)
+- stream LLM responses to the frontend. (maybe by getting vanilla js version of useChat working?) (ai-sdk currently only support react, vue, svelte and solid)
-- let user just pass in their OpenAPI spec and the app will automatically generate a chatbot for them
-- maybe use some software or lib to autodiscover website endpoints/capabilities to make onboarding super simple
-- automatically pull docs from website during onboarding for RAG?
+- automatically pull docs from website during RAG onboarding?
 - [optimize RAG pipeline](#frankies-tips-to-optimize-rag)
-- create SDKs for non-js frontends i.e. desktop and mobile apps (analogues to chatbot.js)
+- create SDKs (analogues to chatbot.js) for non-js frontends i.e. desktop and mobile apps written in go, java, etc.
+- allow user to use voice, the ideal is that they just talk to computer
+- make the actions MCP-compatible? i.e. turn the actions into an MCP server so that any MCP client can call them.
+- make onboarding a new app as simple as possible
+  - maybe let user just pass in their OpenAPI spec and the app will automatically generate a chatbot for them
-- use AI to make onboarding super simple - PostHog has an "AI setup wizard" that you can install like this: `npx @posthog/wizard@latest --region us`.
+  - maybe use AI to scan the app's codebase - PostHog has an "AI setup wizard" that you can install like this: `npx @posthog/wizard@latest --region us`.
 This gives it access to your code.
-- allow user to use voice, the ideal is that they just talk to computer
+  - Google has a [Chrome extension](https://chromewebstore.google.com/detail/project-mariner-companion/kadmollpgjhjcclemeliidekkajnjaih) where you can teach the AI how to perform tasks.
+Maybe you can create an extension that records HTTP requests and functions called on each click and turns them into actions.
+  - maybe use some tool to autodiscover website endpoints/capabilities
+  - brainstorm what the ideal frictionless onboarding would look like.
+Ideally the webapp owner doesn't have to do anything.
+We offer them a chatbot that just works.

 # Competition